-At the November 3, 2021 meeting, the Pension Committee voted to adopt the weekly contribution rate of \$143.14.
+At the November 1, 2023 meeting, the Pension Committee voted to adopt the weekly contribution rate of \$155.56, effective for the 2024 calendar year.

 There was an increase in the actuarially determined contribution rate as compared to the preceding year.
-The primary reasons for the increase were the 3 active retirements and the 4 person decrease in active headcount.
+The primary reason for the increase was the 3 person decrease in active headcount.